timss/vimconf/README.md

 If you choose to symlink your `~/.vimrc` you can easily maintain an updated version of this vim configuration by using the local additions.

-`~/.vimrc.plugins`  Add your personal plugins here (previously `.vimrc.bundles`).
+* `~/.vimrc.plugins` - Add your personal plugins here
-`~/.vimrc.first`    Prerequisites only, as it will be overwritten by whatever below.
+* `~/.vimrc.first` - Prerequisites only, as it will be overwritten by whatever below
-`~/.vimrc.last`     Overrides everything.
-Generally use this.
+* `~/.vimrc.last` - Overrides everything, generally use this

-I've chosen to include mostly universal plugins and configuration, meaning that not a lot is language specific and should be fitting for most use cases.
+I've chosen to include mostly universal plugins and configuration, meaning that not a lot is language specific and should be suitable for most use cases.
 If you want additional plugins for autocomplete and more you can do so easily using your local files mentioned above.

 Some useful plugins could be:

-* [clang\_complete](https://github.com/Rip-Rip/clang_complete) - C/C++ autocompletion using Clang
+* [clang\_complete](https://github.com/xavierd/clang_complete) - C/C++ autocompletion using Clang
-* [jedi-vim](https://github.com/davidhalter/jedi-vim) - Python autocompletion using the Jedi library.
+* [jedi-vim](https://github.com/davidhalter/jedi-vim) - Python autocompletion using the Jedi library
-* [YouCompleteMe](https://github.com/Valloric/YouCompleteMe) - Autocompletion for several languages (C/C++, Python, ...)
+* [YouCompleteMe](https://github.com/ycm-core/YouCompleteMe) - Autocompletion for several languages (C/C++, Python, ..)

+My personal configuration can be found in [timss/dotfiles](https://github.com/timss/dotfiles).

 ### Disabling plugins